david-flanders-tuke/PhD/theory.md

  - [ ]

 ### [New Institutional Economics](https://en.wikipedia.org/wiki/New_institutional_economics)
-Oliver E. Williamson, The new institutional economics: taking stock, looking ahead.
-Sept 2000
+Oliver E. Williamson, [The new institutional economics: taking stock, looking ahead](https://www.jstor.org/stable/2565421) Sept 2000
   - [ ] 'institutions do matter' and 'the determinants of institutions are susceptible to analysis by the tools of economic theory' (Mathews).
   - [ ] Economics of institution levels: L1: social theory, L2 economics of property (political theory), L3 transaction cost economics, L4 neoclassical economicy (agency theory).
   - [ ] the opportunities for change at each of the above levels varies in time length exponentially at each level, ergo opportunities for change are historical incidences which history has recorded in multiple civilisations, e.g. federalist papers resulting in an independent united states government constituating in a judicial, legislative and executive branches of power;